adyxax/nimfunge98/README.md

 # NimFunge98 : a Funge-98 interpreter written in nim

 This repository contains code for a nim program that can interpret a valid [Funge-98](https://github.com/catseye/Funge-98/blob/master/doc/funge98.markdown) program.
-It will soon pass the [mycology test suite](https://github.com/Deewiant/Mycology).
+It passes the [mycology test suite](https://github.com/Deewiant/Mycology).

 Current limitations are :
 - currently does not implement any fingerprints